MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 9. Close **Microsoft Edge**.

->**Results**: After completing this exercise, you will be able to add an existing CSS file to a web appllication, add a link form a layout to the CSS file and add new CSS selectors.
+>**Results**: After completing this exercise, you will be able to add an existing CSS file to a web application, and add a link from a layout to the CSS file.
+You will also be able to add new CSS selectors to a CSS file.

 ### Exercise 3: Using JavaScript